bobheadxi/bobheadxi.github.io/_posts/2018-2-8-unique-sequences.md

 I recommend just reading the documentation for these tools since they have so many options it makes my head spin.
 I will mention that the `-m 8` parameter specifies that the output should be in blast-tab (tab delimited) format.
 XML was another option, but I found that the reports ended up being absolutely massive in size, and there were some issues opening it on the puny VM I decided to run these on because I didn't really want to submit a ticket to have Biopython installed on one of our clusters.

 Now, to qualify as a "hit", a match must have an identity of at least 30 base pairs - in other words, it must have an exact match of at least 30 base pairs.
-This is not really a hard rule, but a general guideline - I later increased the threshold upon consulting with my supervisor, who noted that the presence of adapters in the sequence might raise some false positives.
+This is not really a hard rule, but a general guideline - I later increased the threshold upon consulting with my supervisor, who noted that the presence of adapters used in cloning within the sequence might raise some false positives, since most of the spike-ins will share the same adapters.

 ```python
 BLAST_HITS_ALLOWED = 30 # later used 52 base pairs as cutoff